c17d11/todo/README.md

 # TODO Application

-This is a simple TODO-application craeted with Node.js, MongoDB, Vite, Vue 3, Tailwind.
+This is a simple TODO-application craeted with Node.js, MongoDB, Vite, Vue 3, Tailwind and Docker.

 The purpose of the application is to track progress of TODO:s.